providing music therapy for over 600 in the community each week

 Services and Programs

-Higher Octave offers music therapy in a mommy-and-me music class through local community centers.
-This parent-child model of developmental music promotes development of closer bonding and attachment between parent and child.
+Higher Octave offers developmental music through a parent-child model through local community centers and pre-schools.
+This model promotes development of closer bonding and attachment between parent and child.
 Children are exposed to a variety of sounds and musical instruments to play.
 Weekly themes use a wide variety of instruments and musical experiences to help promote cognitive, motor, communication, and emotional/social development.
 Research demonstrates early exposure to structured music opportunities promotes increased comprehension, learning and cognitive development throughout life.
-Programs in Gilbert and Chandler.
+Programs in Tempe, Mesa, Scottsdale, Gilbert and Chandler.
 Contact us for more information.